-A number of researchers have recently begun to examine how the theory of games might be used to analyze the neural architecture active when competitive and stochastic behaviors are produced.
+A number of researchers in economics and neuroscience have recently begun to examine how the theory of games might be used to analyze the neural architecture active when competitive and stochastic behaviors are produced.
 Kevin McCabe and colleagues (2001) pioneered this approach when they examined the brains of human subjects engaged in a strategic game using functional magnetic resonance imaging (fMRI).
-In their experiment subjects played a game called trust and reciprocity, in which two players work sequentially and interactively to earn money.
-One of the two subjects played the game from inside an fMRI scanner with a second subject with who was located outside the scanner.
-The trust and reciprocity game begins with the first player who must decide whether to terminate the game immediately, in which case both players earn a 45 cent cash payoff, or whether to turn control of the game over to player two.
+In their experiment, subjects played a game called trust and reciprocity (Figure 5), in which two players, only one of which is inside the scanner, work sequentially and interactively to earn money.
+The trust and reciprocity game begins with the first player, who must decide whether to terminate the game immediately, in which case both players earn a 45 cent cash payoff, or whether to turn control of the game over to player two.
 If control passes to player 2, then player 2 must decide how to split a much larger gain, 405 cents.
 Player two must decide between taking all 405 cents for herself or keeping only 225 and returning 180 to player one.